U.S. Senate defeat of 'skinny' coronavirus aid bill puts it on 'dead-end street' | Politics

 The U.S. Senate on Thursday killed a Republican bill that would have provided around $300 billion in new coronavirus aid, as Democrats seeking far more funding prevented it from advancing.
 By a vote of 52-47, the Senate failed to get the 60 votes needed in the 100-member chamber to advance the partisan bill toward passage, leaving the future of any new coronavirus aid in doubt.

-"It's a sort of a dead-end street," veteran Republican Senator Pat Roberts told reporters following the vote.
-"Along with a pandemic -- the COVID-19 -- we have a pandemic of politics" in Congress, he added.
+"It's a sort of a dead-end street," Republican Senator Pat Roberts told reporters following the vote.
+"Along with a pandemic - the COVID-19 - we have a pandemic of politics" in Congress, he added.

 Senator Rand Paul, who opposed the deficit spending in the bill, was the lone Republican to vote no. Democratic leaders in Congress have been pushing for a far more vigorous response: around $3 trillion in new funding amid the continuing pandemic.

 Senate Majority Leader Mitch McConnell, who spearheaded the Republican bill that failed, had offered a more expansive, $1 trillion coronavirus measure in July.
-Amid strong opposition from Democrats and many of his fellow Republicans, he was unable to even stage a vote on that proposal.
-House of Representatives Speaker Nancy Pelosi told reporters before the failed Senate vote that she thought negotiations could still produce a compromise before the Nov.
+Amid strong opposition from Democrats and many Republicans, he was unable to even stage a vote on that proposal.
+House of Representatives Speaker Nancy Pelosi told reporters before the failed Senate vote on Thursday that she thought negotiations could still produce a compromise before the Nov.
 3 presidential and congressional elections.

 But, following the vote, several Republican senators were skeptical.
-Senate Finance Committee Chairman Chuck Grassley said some jobs gains and early signs of progress against the coronavirus have left him less worried than "if you'd asked me two or three weeks ago" about the impact of Washington gridlock on another aid bill.
+Senate Finance Committee Chairman Chuck Grassley said some jobs gains and early signs of progress against the coronavirus had left him less worried than before.

 The Republican bill would have renewed a federal unemployment benefit, but at a lower level than Democrats sought.
-It also would set new protections for businesses against liability lawsuits during the pandemic, a provision Democrats have labeled a "poison pill."
-An array of other initiatives -- including aid to state and local governments, a second round of direct federal payments to households, and bailouts for U.S. airlines during the economic downturn -- were not addressed in the Republican bill and could be considered in future negotiations.
+It also would set new protections for businesses against lawsuits during the pandemic.
+An array of other initiatives - including aid to state and local governments, a second round of direct payments to households, and bailouts for airlines - were not addressed in the Republican bill.

 ALSO READ